Here’s a step-by-step guide on how to build your own online shop with Shopify.

 7. Consider Buying a Domain Name

-If you’re unable to come up with a good domain name, read my tips on how to choose a domain name.
+If you’re unable to come up with a good domain name, read my tips on how to choose a good domain name.

 Here are the steps to put your new Shopify store live on a third party domain name.